-One of my best friends, the kindest ladies, with the biggest hearts of all, unexpectedly took her journey to the other side yesterday.
+One of my best friends, the kindest lady, with the biggest hearts of all, unexpectedly took her journey to the other side yesterday.
 Some of you knew her as one of my first assistants and had spoken to her on the phone or by email.
 You’ve seen her mentioned many times in my books.

 Donna was one of my very first clients when I opened my private practice, and although you aren’t supposed to mix business with personal life, but it was hard to not let Donna into your life and she became my very best friend.